Georgia Bulldogs football: Auburn

 Georgia's oldest and longest-running rivalry is the series with Auburn, which dates to 1892.
 As it is the oldest rivalry still contested between teams in the South, the series is referred to by both schools as the "Deep South's Oldest Rivalry".
-Although historically close, Georgia has won 15 out of the last 18 matchups and leads the series 63–56–8 through the 2022 season.
+Although historically close (the series was tied as recently as the 2014 matchup), Georgia has won 17 out of the last 20 matchups, including the last eight, and leads the series 65–56–8 through the 2024 season.

 Clemson

 Although no longer contested annually, the series with Clemson dates to 1897.
 The two schools are separated by a mere 70 miles and played annually from 1962 to 1987.
 The rivalry took on national importance in the early 1980s, when both Georgia and Clemson won national titles and were consistently highly ranked.
-The rivalry is renewed on an intermittent basis, with the next matchup scheduled in 2024.
-Georgia leads the series 43–18–4 through the 2021 season.
+The rivalry is renewed on an intermittent basis, with the next matchup scheduled in 2029.
+Georgia leads the series 44–18–4 after the matchup in the 2024 season.

 Florida

-Played annually (except for two occasions) at the neutral-site of Jacksonville, Florida since 1933, the Georgia-Florida rivalry is known nationwide for its associated tailgating and pageantry, being referred to as "The World's Largest Outdoor Cocktail Party", although that name is no longer used officially.
-The Georgia-Florida rivalry annually carries importance in the SEC race as the two schools have combined for 23 appearances in the SEC Championship game.
-The series record is disputed, with Georgia claiming a lead of 55–44–2 through the 2022 season.
+Played annually (except for two occasions) at the neutral-site of Jacksonville, Florida since 1933, the Georgia–Florida rivalry is known nationwide for its associated tailgating and pageantry, being referred to as "The World's Largest Outdoor Cocktail Party", although that name is no longer used officially.
+The Georgia–Florida rivalry annually carries importance in the SEC race as the two schools have combined for 23 appearances in the SEC Championship game.
+The series record is disputed, with Georgia claiming a lead of 57–44–2 through the 2024 season.

 Georgia Tech

 Dating to 1893, the series with the in-state Georgia Tech Yellow Jackets has traditionally been played as the final regular season game of the season and was historically Georgia's most important and fierce rivalry.
 Since 2000 Georgia has dominated the series, winning 18 out of 21 matchups, lessening the importance of the once-close series.
-Georgia leads the series 70–41–5 through the 2022 season.
+Georgia leads the series 72–41–5 through the 2024 season.

 South Carolina

 The series with South Carolina dates to 1894.
 The border-rivalry gained importance when South Carolina joined the SEC in 1992, and gained intensity when former Florida coach, Steve Spurrier, coached the Gamecocks from 2006 to 2015.
-Georgia leads the series 54–19–2 through the 2022 season.
+Georgia leads the series 55–19–2 through the 2023 season.

 Tennessee

 The series with Tennessee dates to 1899.
-The annual rivalry began in 1992 upon the creation of the SEC Eastern Division and annually plays an important role in deciding the division champion.
-Georgia and Tennessee are the third and second most winningest SEC programs behind only Alabama.
-Georgia leads the series 27–23–2 through the 2022 season.
+An annual rivalry began in 1992 upon the creation of the SEC Eastern Division, and played an important role in deciding the division champion untl divisions were eliminated beginning with the 2024 seeason.
+Georgia and Tennessee are the third and second most winningest pre-expansion SEC programs behind only Alabama.
+Georgia leads the series 29–23–2 through the 2024 season.
+Beginning in 2026, the rivalry will no longer be played annually, however, the two schools will still meet every other season.

 Vanderbilt

 The series with Vanderbilt dates to 1893.
-Georgia leads the series 59–20–2 through the 2021 season.
+Georgia leads the series 61–20–2 through the 2023 season.